marisarpo/horizons-week02/day2/2_horello/README.md

 Reload the page to see your changes.
 You should see a lovely blue canvas with a header and a button right in the middle (the button doesn't do anything yet--as a reminder, we'll be wiring it up tomorrow).
-Pat your partner on the back for your first win and lace up your coding shoes because things are about to get a little cray-cray.
+Pat your partner on the back for your first win and dance an Irish jig to let everyone else know how awesome you are.

 ## Phase 2: Lists